These days I’ve been hearing a background hiss about a “new” sputnik moment… (google it, and you’ll see)

 Next week I will be talking about innovation and, in particular, industry 4.0 in Spain here.
 Setting aside the opportunity of the name, industry 4.0 should have been a Sputnik moment for Europe, a “moonshot” approach to European competitiveness problems in the world the Task Force describes, very much in line to what Mazzucato has been praying for years.

-I know, I know Spain is not in the Champion’s League of Innovation, but uff.
+I know, I know Spain is not in the Champion’s League of Innovation.
 I have faith, but it’s hard.

 Featured Image: A replica of Sputnik 1